 Red Centre Birdwatching in Australia Tour

-This 6-day Birding Australia tour is a leisurely-paced trip in the Red Centre outback.
+This 6-day Birding Australia tour is a leisurely-paced trip available as a set departure (or on request) trip in the Red Centre outback.
 You can expect up to 150 bird species of birds, including approximately 80 endemics and other unique Australian wildlife species.
 This exceptional Australian birdwatching tour will take you to the centre of the Australian Outback from the town of Alice Springs.
 Surrounded by a variety of habitats and iconic destinations such as Uluru (Ayers Rock) and the Olgas, it is a great area for a few days’ birding.

 Using Alice Springs as a base, this Red Centre Australian birding adventure will take you through a variety of habitats in search of many exciting bird species.
 We take daily trips out to different areas targeting enigmatic birds.
 Species such as Dusky Grasswren, Rufous-crowned Emu-wren, Spinifexbird, Grey Honeyeater, Chiming Wedgebill, Western Bowerbird, Spinifex Pigeon Painted Finch and Grey Falcon are on the menu!